RohanDecharwal/AIML/README.md

 ## 📖 About

-This repository contains all the assignments and projects completed as part of the **AI & ML Internship (MPONLINE)**.
+This repository contains all the projects completed as part of the **AI & ML Internship (MPONLINE)**.
 Each project demonstrates the practical implementation of Artificial Intelligence and Machine Learning concepts using modern tools, algorithms, and frameworks.

-The assignments cover a wide range of AI and Machine Learning topics, including:
+The projects cover a wide range of AI and Machine Learning topics, including:

 - Machine Learning
 - Deep Learning